monsterkodi/ko/README.md

 ## main features

-- **fast**
+**fast**
 - loads large files
 - keyboard centric
     - nothing you can do with the mouse only
     - includes lots fancy of shortcuts

-- **commandline**
+**commandline**
 - a single, non-intrusive input line to
     - open files quickly
     - find in text and search in files
     - input terminal and macro commands

-- **terminal**
+**terminal**
 - alias
 - history
 - echos commands as ascii headers
 - output of commands editable/searchable

-- **file search**
+**file search**
 - search for strings/regexp in project files
 - automatic determination of project files
 - search results are editable
     - edits can be saved back to files
     - more powerful than conventional search and replace

-- **multicursors**
+**multicursors**
 - not all cursors are equal
     - main cursor is always distuingishable
     - main cursor can be moved independently from other cursors
 - powerful set of keyboard shortcuts

-- **minimap**
+**minimap**
 - shows cursors and selections
 - also for terminal/search-result!
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking

-- **autocomplete**
+**autocomplete**
 - completes words from visited files and project files

-- **syntax highlighting**
+**syntax highlighting**
 - for coffee, cpp, h, html, js, json, md, noon, pug, py, sh, styl
 - ansi-colors in terminal view

-- **optimized for coffee-script**
+**optimized for coffee-script**
 - completes function/method names from required files
 - terminal commands to list classes and functions/methods
 - includes a few nifty macros
     - **dbg** insert log line which outputs class.method + variables under cursors
     - **req** insert require statement for word at cursor
     - **class** creates new file with simple class skeleton
     - **inv** toggle display of line-breaks

 ## command-line
-- the command-line operates in different modes:
+- operates in different modes:
     - **open** new window
     - **search** Search /search/ /Search/
     - **find** Find /find/ /Find/ fiZd f*nd